Camping With Power

-If you’re lucky, your campsite will have electrical hook-ups for to charge your battery bank (this will certainly be advertised on location and also on any campground websites).
-Typically these camp pedestals will have a variety of outlets to suit your campers cable and plug.
+If you’re lucky, your campsite will have electrical hook-ups to charge your battery bank (this will certainly be advertised on location and also on any campground websites).
+Typically these camp pedestals will have a variety of outlets to suit your battery cables and plug.

-A campground power pedestal will usually provide electricity at either 240-volts or 120-volts, and at either 50-amps or 30-amps.
-As a comparison, your home electrical outlets are 120-volt and 15-amps.
+A campground power pedestal will usually provide electricity at either 240-volts or 120-volts and at either 50-amps or 30-amps.
+As a comparison, an electrical power outlet in the home is rated at 120-volt and 15-amps.
 All municipal power is alternating current (AC).

 Since most of your RV appliances are designed to run from your 12-volt DC battery, you will need a power converter to step down the shore power voltage from 240-volts to 12-volts, and also to modulate the alternating current into direct current (DC).

-The converter is great for charging your recreational vehicles batteries while also powering your recreational vehicles appliances.
-But you should look for a converter that has surge protection because electrical storms can cause power surges in campground pedestal that can damage or destroy your RV electrical system.
+A converter is great for charging your recreational vehicles batteries while also powering your RVs appliances.
+But look for a converter that has surge protection as electrical storms or faulty wiring can cause power surges in the campground pedestal that can damage or destroy your RV’s electrical system.

 Shore Power Charging (Using a Battery Charger)

 Many new rig owners ask, “Does my RV battery charge when plugged in?”
 The answer is simply, “Yes.”
-A more important question would be, “Will my RV appliances function when plugged in?”
+A more important question would be, “Will my RV appliances function with my RV plugged in?”

 With a converter, the answer is “Yes.”
-Connecting your travel trailer directly to shore power stations using a converter will charge your deep cycle lead acid batteries while also providing 12-volt DC power to your RV electrical system.
+Travel trailer batteries connected directly to shore power stations using a converter will charge your deep cycle batteries while also providing 12-volt DC power to your RV electrical system.

-A battery charger, unlike a converter, will only charge the recreational vehicles batteries without powering your RV appliances.
-When you are using a battery charger at a shore power pedestal, you should turn off most of your power-demanding internal appliances.
+A battery charger, unlike a converter, will only charge your recreational vehicle’s batteries without powering your RV appliances.
+When you connect RV batteries and charge them at a shore power pedestal, you should turn off the majority of your power-intensive internal appliances.
 Even smaller electronics, such as light bulbs, can divert the current that you need to charge your battery.

 But what can you do if you’re truly journeying into nature, away from the conveniences of campsites and their electrical hook-ups?
-You can always drag along a generator and some extra fuel, and this is a reliable way to stay charged.
+You can drag along a generator and some extra fuel, a reliable way to stay charged.